julelang/manual/src/common-concepts/enums/index.md

 ### Maps

-Maps doen't support enums for type safety.
+Maps doesn't support enums for type safety.
 You can use enums for key type, but not for value type.

 ### Comparing Enums